Nicole Scherzinger, 40, Channels Her Inner ‘Baywatch’ In A Red Cut-Out Swimsuit

 The star looked years younger than her actual age of 40 as she then showed off her toned body in the pretty skimpy swimsuit once again by sharing two photos while striking a few poses on the sand with a pair of reflective aviator shades on her eyes.

-Scherzinger knelt on the sand with both hands on her hips as she posed for the camera with her signature long brunette hair flowing in the wind towards the stunning Hawaiian mountains that could be seen in the background behind her.
+Scherzinger knelt on the sand with both hands on her hips as she posed for the camera with her signature long brunette hair flowing in the wind toward the stunning Hawaiian mountains that could be seen in the background behind her.

-She then switched things up and placed both hands behind her head as she treated the world to a look at her amazing beach body in her bright red-hot one-piece.
+She then switched things up and placed both hands behind her head as she treated the world to a look at her amazing beach body in her bright, red-hot one-piece.

 The snaps come shortly after Nicole gave fans just a tease of her skimpy swimwear look earlier this week as she posed to the side while looking off into the distance at the stunning scenery, though, as The Inquisitr reported at the time, she opted to keep things a little more covered in that snap.